 - Insect Repellent – Click here to buy insect repellent for your trip

-- Day pack – A day bag with carry essentials.
+- Day pack – A day bag to carry essentials.
 Keep toilet or tissue paper, hand sanitizer, sunglasses, camera, power bank

 Safety in Morocco